Expressive speech delay in a two-year-old

 Improvements included more words, better eating with more variety and better sleep.
 He is also listening better at his preschool.
 All very interesting changes with just one vaccine detox remedy so far.

-I advised the parents to continue for another week with the 30CH and then to switch to the 200CH of DTaP.
+We decided to continue for another week with the 30CH and then to switch to the 200CH of DTaP.

 Three months into care - a huge difference with his speech